superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 To evaluate ingestion, we need to focus on related variables, such as:

 * **Chunk size** - represents the size of each segment.
 This depends on the token limit of our embedding model.
-It also has a substantial impact on the contextual understanding of the data.
+It also has a substantial control on the granularity of the information and impact on the contextual understanding of the data.
 That impacts the precision, recall, and relevancy of our results.

 * **Chunk overlap** - represents the presence of overlapping information fragments in each segment.
 This helps with context retention of the information chunks but at the same time must be used with relevant strategies like deduplication, and content normalization to eradicate adverse effects.

-* **Chunking/Text splitting strategy** - represents the process of data splitting and further treatment as mentioned above.
+* **Chunking/Text splitting strategy** - represents the process of data splitting and further treatment based on the type of data for e.g. html , markdown , code , or pdf combined with nuances from the use-case like a summarization use-case may split segments based on chapters or paragraphs , legal document assistant may divide documents into sections based on headings and subsections , medical literature assistant may split them based on sentence boundaries or key-concepts.

 A [utility](https://chunkviz.up.railway.app/) like this seems useful to visualise your apparent chunks.